sandersn/pursuit-workshop/presentation.md

 - Go back to the source and try to make your change.
 - Repeat testing and changing code until the test passes.
 - Copy your test to a new test, revert the changes to the old test and rerun all the tests.

-## How to ask for help

-- First, look for a place to get help.
-  - Comment on the Github issue.
-  - Look for a discord.
-  - Look for a twitter handle of a maintainer
-    (This is better for small projects.)
-- State what you're trying to do
-- Copy links to what you read for help (this means you'll have to keep the tabs open)
-- Copy commands that you ran or code you wrote
-- Show the bad output, along with what you expected to see

 # Hands-on